cedadev/esacci-esgf/README.md

 ### aggregate.py

-Read file paths from standard input (one per line) and write an NcML aggregation of those files to standard output.
+Read filenames of NetCDF datasets from standard input and print an NcML aggregation to standard output.

+Use `--cache` to open each dataset and write the coordinate value(s) in the NcML.
+This caches the values so that TDS does not need to open each file when accessing the aggregation.

 ### find_netcdf.py